 With brother Norman (Norm).
 Born 1909, he was six years older.

 Mollie as a young teenager - a term which didn't exist at that time.
 The photo is signed 'Yours, Mollie' - throwing the spelling of her name again into doubt - not to mention when she began to be called that instead of Linda.

 Or you could go to the beach dressed like this.

 Between teenager and young married woman - such a brief passage.
-One hesitates to comment on the symbolism of what's in the background.

 I love this outfit: tailored slacks and cute blazer - tho the photo itself is poor.